venice1200/MiSTer_i2c2oled/README.md

 After you created the X-PixMap Picture open it with an Text Editor, I use Notepad++, and do the following:
 * Switch to Linux Line Ending (LF only)
 * Remove all text lines until the first Data Line which should contain a lot Dot's "." and Spaces like `"... . . . "`
-* Add `#!/bin/bash` as first line
+* Add `#!/bin/bash` as the new first line
 * Add `logo=(` before the first **"** so it should look like `logo=("`
-* Replace all Dot's "." with "0"'s
+* Replace all Dot's "." with the Number "0"
-* Replace all Spaces " " with "1"'s
+* Replace all Spaces " " with the Number "1"
 * Replace the ending `};` with `)`
 * The filename must be the same as the **name of the core** plus `.pix` as extension
   Example: Corename = **C64**, Filename = **C64.pix**